What are the Continuous Asphalt Plants?

 As in traditional plants, the asphalt produced in the dryer-mixer drum is then fed into storage silos, for later discharge onto trucks and transport to the road working site.

-To know more, visit the MARINI-ERMONT website clicking on the logo below.
+To know more, visit the MARINI-ERMONT and MARINI LATIN AMERICA websites clicking on the buttons below.